 - Vomiting blood

-- The pain is the result an injury to the abdomen in the previous days.
+- Pain is the result of an injury to the abdomen in the previous days

 These symptoms may be an indication of an internal inflammation, infection, or bleeding that requires treatment as soon as possible.
 Less commonly, some of these symptoms may be caused by colorectal, ovarian, or an abdominal cancer.